Explore this course:

 - Dissertation with poster presentation

-A 2:1 honours degree in electronic and electrical engineering, physics, maths and other branches of engineering involving significant mathematical competence and relevant technical modules.
+A 2:1 honours degree in electronic and electrical engineering, physics, maths and other branches of engineering involving significant mathematical competence and technical modules.

 We will need evidence of relevant work/practical experience or strong performance in a major individual project during your degree.